hzargar2/algorithmic_trading_bot/README.md

-# trade_algos
+# Alogirthmic Trading Bot using LSTM Neural Network and Random Forest Classifier
  Trading Algorithms for IB using Machine Learning in Python (includes datasets)

 These are some of my personal projects involving algorithmic trading bots using machine learning in python.
-It involves patching together some code from other public projets with my own code.
-In addition, the feature engineering portions are strickly my own code.

 Dependencies: